Elliot Anderson

-Elliot Junior Anderson (born 6 November 2002) is an English professional footballer who plays as a midfielder for club Nottingham Forest and the England national team.
+Elliot Junior Anderson (born 6 November 2002) is an English professional footballer who plays as a midfielder for club Manchester City and the England national team.

 Early life

-Anderson hails from Whitley Bay, Tyne and Wear.
+Elliot Junior Anderson was born on 6 November 2002 in Whitley Bay, Tyne and Wear.
 He was a pupil at Valley Gardens Middle School and Whitley Bay High School.
 His maternal grandfather, Geoff Allen, played as an outside-left for Newcastle United from 1964 to 1968.
-He has an elder brother, Wil Anderson, who appeared on the 11th season of Love Island.
+He has two brothers including elder brother, Wil Anderson, who appeared on the eleventh series of Love Island.

 Club career

 Newcastle United

 Anderson first joined Newcastle United at the age of eight having previously been at Wallsend Boys Club and signed his first professional contract with the club in November 2019, signing another long-term deal a year later on his eighteenth birthday.
 On 9 January 2021, Anderson made his first-team debut in a 2–0 defeat to Arsenal in the third round of the FA Cup.
 On 18 January, Anderson made his Premier League debut against the same opposition in a 3–0 defeat, as an 87th-minute substitute.